 5. Is relatedness a good measure of synergy potential?

 Measures of relatedness are frequently used in studies that investigate how diversification influences a corporation’s performance (see Palich, Cardinal, and Miller, (2000) for an overview of the empirical literature).
 In these studies, an industry classification system (e.g. the SIC codes in the United States) is typically used to measure the extent and nature (related vs. unrelated) of diversification.
 Industry classifications are based on similarity of products and customers.
 These measures are not very useful indicators of operational synergy potential.
-The synergy potential derives from the value chain, not from the outputs of the value chain (i.e. products) or targets of the value chain (i.e. customers).
+Synergy potential derives from the value chain, not from the outputs of the value chain (i.e. products) or targets of the value chain (i.e. customers).
 In other words, if a business is defined in terms of who (customers), what (products), and how (value chain), then the synergies stem from the value chain.

 That said there are certain forms of synergy between businesses that are driven by similarity.
 When businesses are similar in terms of the sizes of capital investment projects, time spans of investment projects, sources of risk, stages in their industry life cycles, performance goals and measures etc., then they create what is known as a “dominant general management logic” which binds the businesses together and makes it easier to administer them jointly.
 One could view these as creating a form of synergy arising from consolidating management expertise needed to administer each business.